NickEman132/Comprehensive-Baybayin/README.md

 💙 [ENK Community](http://bit.ly/ENKFBGroup)

 ## introduction
-The document is roughly divided into four parts.
+The document is roughly divided into five parts.

 The first introductory chapter illustrates the core information used in *baybayin*.

 Second, the [basics](https://github.com/nickeman132/comprehensive-baybayin#basics) chapter will give an overview over commonly used innovations such as the `Ra` character and the `virama`.

-Third,

-Fourth,
+Third, problems with representing sounds and using suggested modern innovations.

+Fourth, the utilities and resources for Baybayin such as keyboards, fonts, etc.

+Fifth,

 ## table of contents